 After sound-check the musicians from both bands got to talking and acquainting themselves with one another.
 The Shakers stuck around for the Dead’s show and next thing you know during the middle of their performance Jahmark and his brethren were invited on stage.
 Needless to say, what started out as a Grateful Dead show without Jerry ended as a Soulshakin’ experience that brought the house down…’nuff respect to the Grateful Dead!

-Last year ’04 Jahmark was approached by independent film-maker, George Tait (a.k.a.
+In 2004 Jahmark was approached by independent film-maker, George Tait (a.k.a.
 Jungle George) of Roots Rasta Communications / Woodstock Audio which is based in Ontario, Canada.
 “Jungle” has spent many years in Jamaica soaking up the good Rasta vibes and culture and has been blessed to be able to put his unforgettably uplifting experiences on film.
-The result is a “terrible and dreadful” piece entitled RASTAFARIAN DREAMS, available in both VHS and DVD form, and is also currently being broadcast on Canadian TV.
+The result is a “terrible and dreadful” piece titled Rastafarian Dreams, available in both VHS and DVD form, and is also currently being broadcast on Canadian TV.

 Jahmark sums it up by saying, “I consider anyone involved in any aspect of this music over the years as a part of the Soulshakers’ family network, whether as musicians, singers, songwriters, arrangers, producers, engineers, fans, etc. One man alone cannot do it cause no man is an island, team-work makes the dream work and as a Soulshaker we’re not into the soul-stirring business, we are here in this time live and direct to unapologetically throw down some serious SOULSHAKIN’ cause when we hit people rapid-fire with musical shot and positive vibes all pain run away, and when the pain run away broken-hearts begin to smile, and lost souls become filled with joy … if even for a moment”.